(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 minister, Atal Bihari Vajpayee in 1979 famously addressed the United Nations

 General Assembly in Hindi.
-There were, and still are, though very subtly,
+Though very subtly, there were, and still are,

 movements to kick English out of the country.
 This has affected the spread of

 English in India.
-That’s why, according to a recent discovery, the Communist
+According to a recent discovery, Communist

-and the pro-American India, an advantage which hitherto the latter (India)
+and pro-American India, an advantage which hitherto the latter (India)

 bragged against the former (China), its salient rival.
 Discovering this,